dart-lang/sdk/docs/language/informal/enhanced-type-promotion.md

     potentially mutated anywhere.

 This is a little too restrictive.
-We relax the restriction on potential assignments to allow assignments of the same type, as in:
+We relax the restriction on potential assignments to allow assignments inside the scope that promotion applies to if the assigned value's type is the same as the promoted type, as in:

 ```dart
 int stringLength(Object o) {